HansikaPH/time-series-forecasting/README.md

 ## Preprocessing the Data ##

-The data files used for the experiments are available as a Google Drive folder at this [link](https://drive.google.com/drive/folders/1OthbAxru4ghG8EH681PrYLMj1bc9cktA?usp=sharing).

 #### Create the text files of the data ####

 Three files need to be created for every model, one per training, validation and testing.
 Example preprocessing scripts to create text data files are in `preprocess_scripts` directory.